Ask Experts Questions for FREE Help!

 shygrneyzs's Avatar

 Having been an employer, why shouldn't your boss have the right to know what your personal emergency was?
 How does he know that you just did not want to skip out?
 He wanted to make sure that this was an emergency and not some trumped up excuse.
-Maybe he thought you and your gf just wanted some extra time.
+Maybe he thought you and your girlfriend just wanted some extra time.
 I don't know but you sound like you had something to hide from him.
-Just leaving him a note???
+Just leaving him a note??
 The very least you could have done was call him.

 Question Tools Search this Question